ebzimny01/gd_chromium_ext/README.md

 8. On your team's main page, underneath the Current Game section, there are links to GUESS and GDAnalyst Schedule page for the Home and Away teams.
 At half-time of the current game, there will also be an "Analuyze Box Score" link.

 ## Release Notes
+### v2.0.0.0
+1. Migrated the extension to use The Next Guess website.

 ### v1.0.0.3
 1. Fixed minor queryselector issue.